 Week in Brief: Regulatory News

-The Week in Brief is Thentia’s weekly snapshot of what’s happening in the world of professional licensing, regulation, government technology, and public policy.
+The Week in Brief is Thentia’s weekly snapshot of regulatory news and what’s happening in the world of professional licensing, government technology, and public policy.